mslwcol/Gully-YOLO11seg-Model/README.md

 # Gully Instance Segmentation with YOLO11 and Mask R-CNN

-This repository contains the code used to train and evaluate **instance segmentation models for gully detection in UAV imagery**.
+This repository contains the code used to train and evaluate **instance segmentation models for gully erosion detection in UAV imagery**.

 Two deep learning models are implemented and compared: